mikeho/oas-client-react/README.md

 person.email = 'johndoe@example.com';
 person.password = 'mypassword';

-Client.doSomething(id, person, {
+Client.SomeApi.doSomething(id, person, {
-	status200: doSomethingResponse => {
+	status200: responseObject => {
-		alert("The call was successful... the configuration is " + doSomethingResponse.configuration);
+		alert("The call was successful... the configuration is " + responseObject.configuration);
 	},
 	status404: responseText => {
 		alert('The ID was not found.
 Here is the response from the server: ' + responseText);